elamaran619/amazon-quicksight-user-guide/doc_source/external-identity-providers-setting-up-saml.md

 ## Prerequisites<a name="external-identity-providers-setting-up-prerequisites"></a>

-Before configuring your SAML 2\.0 connection, you need to do the following:
+Before configuring your SAML 2\.0 connection, do the following:
 + Configure your IdP to establish a trust relationship with AWS:
   + Inside your organization's network, configure your identity store, such as Windows Active Directory, to work with a SAML\-based IdP\.
 SAML\-based IdPs include Microsoft Windows Active Directory Federation Services, Shibboleth, and so on\.
   + Using your IdP, generate a metadata document that describes your organization as an identity provider\.
   + Set up SAML 2\.0 authentication, using the same steps as for the AWS Management Console\.
 When this process is complete, you can configure your relay state to match the relay state of Amazon QuickSight \(See [Step 5: Configure the Relay State of Your Federation](#external-identity-providers-relay-state)\)\.
 + Create an Amazon QuickSight account and note the name to use when you configure your IAM policy and IdP\.
 For more information on creating an Amazon QuickSight account, see [Signing Up for Amazon QuickSight](signing-up.md)\.

-After you have created the setup to federate to the AWS Management Console as outlined in the tutorial, you can edit the relay state provided in the tutorial with the relay state of Amazon QuickSight \(step 5 following\)\.
-For more information about integrating with your IdP, see [Integrating Third\-Party SAML Solution Providers with AWS](http://docs.aws.amazon.com/singlesignon/latest/userguide/) in the *IAM User Guide*\.
-For more information on using SSO in AWS, see [Integrating Third\-Party SAML Solution Providers with AWS](http://docs.aws.amazon.com/singlesignon/latest/userguide/) in the *IAM User Guide*\.
+After you create the setup to federate to the AWS Management Console as outlined in the tutorial, you can edit the relay state provided in the tutorial\.
+You do so with the relay state of Amazon QuickSight, described in step 5 following\.
+For more information about integrating with your IdP or using SSO in AWS, see [Integrating Third\-Party SAML Solution Providers with AWS](http://docs.aws.amazon.com/singlesignon/latest/userguide/) in the *IAM User Guide*\.

 ## Step 1: Create a SAML Provider in AWS<a name="external-identity-providers-create-saml-provider"></a>